 How many times can you put a cup of coffee in the microwave to reheat it?
-You sit down at the computer with a nice hot cup of coffee and before you know it, the coffee is cold because you got entranced with some great find and now the coffee needs reheating.
+You sit down at the computer with a nice hot cup of coffee and, before you know it, the coffee is cold because you got entranced with some great find.
 The solution is to keep it warm to begin with by having a mug cozy on your cup of coffee.
 Personalize your mug cozy as a great gift.

 Make Your Pattern

 Mugs come in many sizes and shapes.
 This mug cozy can be custom-made to your measurements or adjusted for a "close" fit via the strap that goes through the handle.
 Two sizes are offered here.

 - For a large mug that is 19 inches around and stands 5 inches tall, the body of the pattern piece is four inches by 18 inches.
 For the tab, measure 3/4 inches down on a 4-inch edge, extend a line 3 inches out from the four-inch edge.
 Measure down 1 1/2 inches from the 3-inch line and create a rectangle that forms the tab at the end of the pattern piece.
 This will wrap around the mug under the handle.

 - For a medium-size mug that is 12 inches around and stands 4 inches tall, the body of the pattern piece is 11 inches by 3 inches.
 For the tab, measure 3/4 inches down on a 4-inch edge.
 Extend the line 2 inches from the 3-inch edge.
 Measure down 1 1/4 inches from the two-inch line and create a rectangle that forms the tab at the end of the pattern piece This will wrap around the mug under the mug handle.

 - For a smaller mug that measures 10 1/4 inches around and stands 3 3/4 inches tall, make the pattern the same as the medium size, except make the body of the pattern 9 1/4 inches by three inches.